fabarea/media/Readme.rst

 Permission Management
 =====================

-Permissions management is about controlling accessibility of assets.
+Permissions management is about controlling accessibility of files.
 Permissions can be defined on each file under tab "Access" where to connect an Asset to a Frontend group.

 * Frontend: Media **delegates file permission to third party extensions**.
 Media provides integration with extension naw_securedl_.
 The Hook is enabled by default in ``ext_localconf.php``.
 Once the extension is installed all URL pointing to a file will be rewritten.